fredgibbs/fredgibbs.github.io/courses/archives-algorithms/schedule.md

   - Our `Zotero Library page` is [https://www.zotero.org/groups/2667261/archives-algorithms/library](https://www.zotero.org/groups/2667261/archives-algorithms/library).
 Once you've joined the group, this link is best for accessing our Zotero Library.

 #### Set up your website (= archive) and about page
+- All the following steps, along with bit more explanation, are covered in a [quick screencast](https://youtu.be/t0x3752flqQ) if you prefer to just see them.
 - Go to [wix.com](http://wix.com) and create an account (everything is free; you can opt out of all emails).
 Click the `Get Started` button in the middle of the page, then the `Sign up` link to enter your email address and set a password.
 - Once logged in, Click the `Create New Site`
 - You'll be asked what kind of site you want to create---pick `Blog`.